pmocal/alligator-zest/README.md

 </template>
 ```

-Check back to your browser and congratulations!
+## Congratulations!

+Check your browser.
+Your app should be working just as we intended it to.
+Good job and bon voyage! 🚢

 ## Project setup
 ```